wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 2.5.1 =
+* Bug fix for admin add workflow button not working (broken in 2.5.0)
+* Bug fix for unable to save workflows with a workflow id ending in 0, so workflows with id=10, 20 .. etc would fail to save any changes during editing.

 = 2.5.0 =
 * Fix for IOS and Mac Safari browsers getting stuck on the same stage.
 (Special thanks to Marie for her detailed help in testing on many platforms).
 * Note that Mac / Safari 5.x will not work, the minimum required version is 6.04.